danivilardell/crypto-notes/content/zklearning/3-ball-sorting-problem-zkp.md

 Even though this version of the puzzle is the standard one, it has not been proven if finding a solution in $t$ steps is NP-complete.
 However, there is a variant of the puzzle that has been proven to be NP-complete, and it is the one we will use in this post.
 This variant adds a new constraint: the top ball of a tube can only be moved to a tube that is either empty or has a ball of the same color on top.

-Even though having a protocol for the first version would also be useful, it is always more interesting to have protocols for NP statements.
+Having a protocol for the first version would also be useful, nonetheless, it is always more interesting to have protocols for NP statements.

+Since the problem is NP-complete, there exists a polynomial time reduction to the 3-coloring problem, which has a simple ZKP protocol.
+This means that we could build a ZKP proof by solving the reduced 3-coloring problem, nonetheless, this would be a bit boring and the reduction is not always trivial or short.
+Instead, we will build a ZKP protocol for the ball sorting puzzle directly and by using cards, so it can be executed just with a simple card deck.

 # Idea of the protocol